kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 Following changes are implemented to MachineDeployment's status:

-- Align `UpdatedReplicas` to use Machine's `UpToDate` condition (and rename it accordingly)
+- Align `UpdatedReplicas` to use Machine's `UpToDate` condition (and rename it accordingly to `UpToDateReplicas`)
 - Align to K8s API conventions by deprecating `Phase`
 - Remove `FailureReason` and `FailureMessage` to get rid of the confusing concept of terminal failures
 - Transition to new, improved, K8s API conventions aligned conditions

-Below you can find the relevant fields in Machine Status v1beta2, after v1beta1 removal (end state);
+Below you can find the relevant fields in MachineDeploymentStatus v1beta2, after v1beta1 removal (end state);
-After golang types, you can find a summary table that also shows how changes will be rolled out according to K8s deprecation rules.
+Below the Go types, you can find a summary table that also shows how changes will be rolled out according to K8s deprecation rules.

 ```golang
 type MachineDeploymentStatus struct {